Farata/angular2typescript/extras/readme.txt

 After that, run ng serve and open your browser at localhost:4200.

 Code samples located in the folders http-node-samples and auction require two separate terminal windows: one for running the Node server and another - to bundle and deploy the client.
 In the client dir: npm run build.
 In the server dir: npm run devRestAngular (in auction/server it's npm run startServer).
 Then open your browser at localhost:8000.

+The folder test-weather contains the sample app from chapter 9.
+It requires Angular CLI 1.0.0-beta.32.3 or above.
+To run the tests, ng test.